josealv23/chipseq_pipeline-1/README.md

 ## **Description**
 ChIP-seq is a method used to analyze protein interactions with DNA.
 ChIP-seq combines chromatin immunoprecipitation (ChIP) with DNA sequencing (seq) to infer the possible binding sites of DNA-associated proteins.

-This pipeline takes as entry two samples - chip (study group) and input (control group) -, a genome and a series of parameters and returns a list of targetted genes in '.txt' format, as well as a chart with peaks in '.xls' and four '.bed' files.
+This pipeline takes as entry a genome, two samples - chip (study group) and input (control group) - and a series of parameters, and returns a list of targetted genes in '.txt' format, as well as a chart with peaks in '.xls' and four '.bed' files.

 ## **Installation and dependencies**